 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 can be dull, achy, or sharp.
 You may have pain in one area of your abdomen, or in your entire abdomen.
-Your pain may be caused by constipation, food sensitivity or poisoning, infection, or a blockage.
-Abdominal pain can also be caused by a hernia, appendicitis, or an ulcer.
+Your pain may be caused by a condition such as constipation, food sensitivity or poisoning, infection, or a blockage.
+Abdominal pain can also be from a hernia, appendicitis, or an ulcer.
+Liver, gallbladder, or kidney conditions can also cause abdominal pain.
 The cause of your abdominal pain may be unknown.

-- New chest pain or shortness of breath
+- You have new chest pain or shortness of breath.

-- Pulsing pain in your upper abdomen or lower back that suddenly becomes constant
+- You have pulsing pain in your upper abdomen or lower back that suddenly becomes constant.

-- Pain in the right lower abdominal area that worsens with movement
+- Your pain is in the right lower abdominal area and worsens with movement.

-- Pain does not improve or gets worse over the next 8 to 12 hours
+- Your pain does not improve or gets worse over the next 8 to 12 hours.

-- Blood in your vomit or bowel movements, or they look black and tarry
+- You see blood in your vomit or bowel movements, or they look black and tarry.

-- Skin or the whites of your eyes turn yellow
+- Your skin or the whites of your eyes turn yellow.

-- Large amount of vaginal bleeding that is not your monthly period
+- You are a woman and have a large amount of vaginal bleeding that is not your monthly period.

 Treatment for abdominal pain